Nek5000/nekRS_doc/source/problem_setup/postprocessing.rst

 When running a high fidelity case with DNS or LES turbulence models, it is often necessary to time-average the solution fields to extract meaningful quantities.
 This may sometimes even be useful for a RANS case as well.
-*NekRS* provides in-built routines that can be embedded in :ref:`udf_functions` to do run-time averaging and write relevant field files.
+*NekRS* provides in-built routines that can be embedded in :ref:`udf_file` to do run-time averaging and write relevant field files.
 These are included in ``tavg`` plugin and made available in ``udf`` file by including the ``tavg.hpp`` header file at the top of ``.udf``.
 The minimal structure in ``.udf`` for performing time averaging is as follows: